Neuron: Histology and internal structure

 Numerous microscopic clumps called Nissl bodies (or Nissl substance) are seen when nerve cell bodies are stained with a basophilic ("base-loving") dye.
 These structures consist of rough endoplasmic reticulum and associated ribosomal RNA.
 Named after German psychiatrist and neuropathologist Franz Nissl (1860–1919), they are involved in protein synthesis and their prominence can be explained by the fact that nerve cells are very metabolically active.
-Basophilic dyes such as aniline or (weakly) haematoxylin highlight negatively charged components, and so bind to the phosphate backbone of the ribosomal RNA.
+Basophilic dyes such as aniline or (weakly) hematoxylin highlight negatively charged components, and so bind to the phosphate backbone of the ribosomal RNA.

 The cell body of a neuron is supported by a complex mesh of structural proteins called neurofilaments, which together with neurotubules (neuronal microtubules) are assembled into larger neurofibrils.
 Some neurons also contain pigment granules, such as neuromelanin (a brownish-black pigment that is byproduct of synthesis of catecholamines), and lipofuscin (a yellowish-brown pigment), both of which accumulate with age.
 Other structural proteins that are important for neuronal function are actin and the tubulin of microtubules.
 Class III β-tubulin is found almost exclusively in neurons.
 Actin is predominately found at the tips of axons and dendrites during neuronal development.
 There the actin dynamics can be modulated via an interplay with microtubule.

 There are different internal structural characteristics between axons and dendrites.
-Typical axons almost never contain ribosomes, except some in the initial segment.
+Typical axons seldom contain ribosomes, except some in the initial segment.
 Dendrites contain granular endoplasmic reticulum or ribosomes, in diminishing amounts as the distance from the cell body increases.